 We rely on a third-party contract manufacturer to manufacture our products.
 Health Canada and the FDA ensure the quality of products by carefully monitoring manufacturers' compliance with Good Manufacturing Practices regulations ("GMP").
 Any manufacturing failures or delays or compliance issues could cause delays in the completion of our preclinical and clinical activities.
 There can be no assurances that our contract manufacturer will be able to meet our timetable and requirements.
 We have currently not contracted with alternate suppliers, in the event our contract manufacturer is unable to scale up production, or if they otherwise experience any other significant problems.
-If we are unable to arrange for alternative third-party manufacturing sources on commercially reasonable terms or in a timely manner, we may be delayed in the manufacture of our product.
+If we are unable to arrange for alternative third-party manufacture of our product.
 Further, contract manufacturers must operate in compliance with GMP and failure to do so could result in, among other things, the disruption of our product supplies.
 Our dependence upon third parties for the manufacture of our products may adversely affect our profit margins and our ability to develop and deliver products on a timely and competitive basis.